 I taught my mother something that many parents in our society are choosing to ignore, still.
-Living in the past is one thing but ruining someone's future because living in the past is much more convenient is wrong.Share
+Living in the past is one thing but ruining someone's future because living in the past is much more convenient is wrong.Share this quote

 Yes, you read that right.
 I'm a daughter, not a son, but a daughter who inspired her mother to take a step in the right direction.
 And this is my story.

 I am Sarika Kumari, a fifteen-year-old student studying in 9th standard.
 I was studying in Sitalpur High School, in Munger, Bihar, when I got the biggest shock of my life.
 I was one of the bright students in my class because I enjoyed studies.
 I was never forced to go to school despite the fact that the infrastructure was not at all suitable for girls.
 I didn't mind it, I wanted to study more everyday, learn more everyday, until I realised what my parents had different plans for me.

 Unfortunately, what my parents wanted for me is every girl's story in my village.Share this quote